 No target has been set.
 The Info/Ed section typically responds to questions within a few weeks.
-Complex questions take more time to research and discuss with other property tax staff and/or department legal staff before we issue a response.
+While we answer most questions by phone or email, some questions require a formal written response.
+These cases often need additional research and consultation with other property tax staff and/or department legal staff.

 The results show how many business days it takes the department to issue a written response after questions are assigned to a member of Info/Ed through the section's tracking system.
+The results are for formal written responses only.

-Number of Questions: 68
+Number of Questions: 53